-Tuition: \$235.00 per credit hour Application Fee: \$50.00 (nonrefundable) Registration Fee: \$50.00 (per semester)
+\$248.00 per credit hour (3-6 hours)

+Application Fee: \$ 50.00 (nonrefundable) Registration Fee: \$ 50.00 (per semester)

 Transfer

 HBC will accept up to six (6) hours of graduate credit from other accredited institutions of higher education based on the similarity of course descriptions and grade earned.
 Only courses with grades of "B" or better will be accepted.
 Credit will not be granted for a course in which grade of Pass or Satisfactory is given.